ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/quick-tour.md

 4. Navigate to your service and open it to view this in the Composer.

+## Follow the Repo
+<p id="iGitStarText">"Star"</p> <p id="iGitWatchText">"Watch"</p>
+Star the [GitHub repo](https://github.com/ballerina-platform/ballerina-lang) and show appreciation to  Ballerina maintainers for their work.
+Watching the repo will also help you to keep track of Ballerina project.

 ## What's Next

 Now that you have taken Ballerina around for a quick twirl, you can explore Ballerina more.